nickrobson/skillmmo/.github/ISSUE_TEMPLATE/bug_report.md

 4. See that you can't ...

 **Expected behavior**
-What did you expect to happen?
+Describe what you expected to happen here.

 **Screenshots**
 If you think it would be useful, you can add any screenshots to help explain your problem.